 This file implements the Server class for the server side of our banking example.
-The code samples below are examples of server side programs for C++ and Java.
+The code sample below is an example of server side programming for Java.
 The server program does the following:

 - Initializes the Object Request Broker.

 - Creates a Portable Object Adapter with the required policies.

 - Creates the account manager servant object.

 - Activates the servant object.

 - Activates the POA manager (and the POA).

 - Waits for incoming requests.